martingardner/oneviewcommerce/coding-test/README.md

 # To Do

-- get the jest mocks of the axios to work correctly
+- get the jest mocks of the axios to work correctly (currently making live calls)
 - with the above, get the set timeout out of there